blakemcbride/Dynace/README.md

 Dynace was written to solve perceived problems with C++ as outlined in the user manual.

 Dynace is released under the BSD 2-Clause license.

+System overview is at:  docs/ORIENT.txt

+Build instruction are at:  docs/BUILD.txt